jaericho/jaericho.github.io/about.md

 permalink: /about/
 ---

-*The title doesn't mean anything.*
+The title doesn't mean anything.
+This is just a blog, mostly filled with bad movie reviews and ranting about stupid bugs I encounter.

 I have wanted to try a static website generator for a while.
 My Wordpress blog became so bloated that it was downloading 6MB of data to load a single, pictureless, "About" page.